Skip to main content

 • “Will we be able to manage our child’s care?”

 Studies show that parents of children with T1D are at high risk for depression and anxiety.
-Parents of children with a chronic health condition such as diabetes often focus their energy and attention on the child’s healthcare needs to the detriment of their own well-being.
-Clinicians must be constantly on the alert for caregiver burnout and help parents understand that maintaining their own physical and emotional health is essential for their child’s well-being (Whittemore et al., 2018).
+Parents of children with a chronic health condition such as diabetes often focus their energy and attention on the child’s healthcare needs to the detriment of their own well-being, which can lead to caregiver burnout.
+Caregivers can help parents understand that maintaining their own physical and emotional health is essential for their child’s well-being (Marker, 2021).

-Another problem parents may face is a child who is uncooperative with diabetes care.
-This may happen more often with older children who, despite the best efforts of their parents, rebel against treatment and insist on making their own decisions.
+Family conflict over management of diabetes is another source of emotional distress for children and parents, which may include a child who is uncooperative with diabetes care.
+Older children may rebel against treatment and insist on making their own decisions.
 This can be physically and emotionally exhausting for parents.
-In these instances, the child and parents are referred to a mental health professional on the diabetes management team.
+In these instances, the child and parents are referred to a mental health professional.

-The needs of other children in the family must also be acknowledged and receive attention.
-How siblings react to diabetes can vary.
-Common reactions include fear that they too will develop diabetes, resentment about the extra time and attention the child with diabetes receives, protectiveness of their sibling with diabetes, and a desire to be involved in the care of the child with diabetes.
-As far as possible, all children in the family are included in diabetes education and a family treatment plan (ADA, 2017a).
-Older siblings can be an important resource in supporting and encouraging the child with diabetes in standing up for themselves and educating others about their sibling’s diabetes (Children with Diabetes, 2019).
+The needs of other children in the family must also be addressed, such as the fear that they too will develop diabetes, resentment about the extra time and attention given to the child with diabetes, protectiveness of their sibling with diabetes, and a desire to be involved in the care of the child with diabetes.
+As far as possible, all children in the family are included in diabetes education and a family treatment plan (Childs et al., 2017).

-(See also “Adolescence and Diabetes” and “Transition to Adult Care” later in this course.)
+(See also “Issues Facing Adolescents with Diabetes” and “Transition to Adult Care” later in this course.)

 CASE

-James is eight years old and was diagnosed with T1D when he was four.
+Demetrius is 8 years old and was diagnosed with T1D when he was 4.
 He lives with his mother, Margot, who is a single parent, and his 9-year-old sister.
-James’s mother was devastated when he was diagnosed but was determined to learn how to manage her son’s care.
+Margot was devastated when he was diagnosed but was determined to learn how to manage her son’s care.

-At his scheduled appointment today, James is quiet and clearly unhappy, and his mother looks anxious and exhausted.
+At his scheduled appointment today, Demetrius is quiet and clearly unhappy, and his mother looks anxious and exhausted.
 The clinician notices that Margot snaps several times at her son.
-Relying on the trusting relationship that she has developed with the family, the clinician asks Margot if she may speak with James alone.
-His mother agrees, and once she leaves the room, the clinician asks James if he has anything he wants to tell her.
+Based on their trusting relationship, the clinician asks Margot if she may speak with Demetrius alone.
+His mother agrees, and once she leaves the room, the clinician asks the boy if he has anything he wants to tell her.
 “I want to play soccer, but my mom won’t let me.
 I hate this stupid diabetes!” he responds.

-The clinician then asks James to wait in the playroom while she speaks with his mother: “Are you having a difficult time at the moment?
+The clinician then asks Demetrius to wait in the playroom while she speaks with his mother: “Are you having a difficult time at the moment?
 What can I do to help?”
-Margot bursts into tears, sobbing, “James wants to play soccer, but no matter how often I tell him it’s too dangerous, he won’t listen.”
+Margot bursts into tears, sobbing, “Demetrius wants to play soccer, but no matter how often I tell him it’s too dangerous, he won’t listen.”

-The clinician discusses with James and his mother the positive benefits of exercise and explains that participating in team sports such as soccer is possible for children with diabetes.
-At the same time, the clinician acknowledges Margot’s fears and hesitation.
-As a first step, she suggests they prepare a list of questions and concerns.
-Then, Margot can meet with the soccer coach and discuss the possibility of James joining the team.
+The clinician discusses with Demetrius and Margot the positive benefits of exercise and that participating in team sports is possible for children with diabetes.
+Also acknowledging Margot’s fears and hesitation, they prepare a list of her questions and concerns so that Margot can meet with the soccer coach and discuss the possibility of Demetrius joining the team.

 Developing Patient Independence in Diabetes Self-Management

-As children get older, it is important that they learn to actively participate in their own diabetes care and that the parents’ role in their child’s diabetes care evolves from that of caretaker to coach (ADA, 2017a).
-This can be a challenging time for parents and children, and some parents can become overprotective, leading to a strained relationship with the child or the entire family (Lebow, 2019).
+As children get older, it is important that they learn to actively participate in their own diabetes care and that the parents’ role evolves from that of caretaker to coach (Childs et al., 2017).
+This can be a challenging time, and some parents can become overprotective, leading to a strained relationship with the child or the entire family (Marker et al., 2021).

 How quickly a child will become independent in most or all of their diabetes self-management differs from child to child.
-Transfer of care to the child is best achieved in small, manageable steps.
-The clinician closely monitors and assesses the child’s readiness to learn new skills and their proficiency in performing each skill, such as drawing up and administering their own insulin (ADA, 2017a).
+Transfer of care to the child is best achieved in small, manageable steps, with the clinician closely monitoring and assessing the child’s readiness to learn new skills and their proficiency in performing each skill, such as drawing up and administering their own insulin (Childs et al., 2017).

 • Maintain open communication, allow the child to express their concerns, and avoid telling the child how they should feel.